Einstein Type Systems on Complete Manifolds: Einstein-type systems on a compact manifold with boundary

-These kind of systems were introduced by the first two authors (see \cite{arxivrodrigo}), and their definition was shaped to encompass and mimic the Lichnerowicz equation with electromagnetic and momentum constraints: \begin{ex} Let us consider the Einstein-Maxwell constraint equations associated to the space-time field equations with sources modelling a charged fluid (see our succinct summary in introduction, or \cite[Chapter 2]{AL-Book} for a detailed accounting).
+These kind of systems were introduced by the first two authors (see \cite{arxivrodrigo}), and their definition was shaped to encompass and mimic the Lichnerowicz equation with electromagnetic and momentum constraints as described in the following example. \begin{example} Let us consider the Einstein-Maxwell constraints associated with the space-time field equations with sources modelling a charged fluid.
+They are obtained by coupling \eqref{ECE} with the system of constraints induced by a space-time electromagnetic $2$-form $\bar{F}$, given by

-where, with the usual notations, $E$ is the $1$-form $E\doteq \bar{F}(\cdot,n)|_{t=0}$ associated to the electric-field of the charged fluid; $n$ represents the future pointing unit normal vector to $M\cong M\times \{ 0\}$, $\bar{N}$ represents the lapse function associated with the orthogonal splitting of the Lorentzian metric, $u$ is the velocity field associated to the charged fluid and $F\in \Omega^2(M)$ is the induced $2$-form that arises from restricting the electromagnectic 2-form $\bar{F}$, which described the space-time electromagnetic field, to tangent vectors to $M$.
-Furthermore, recall that $R_g$ stands for the scalar curvature of the Riemannian metric $g$; $K$ is a second rank symmetric tensor field, which, after solving the constraint equations, represents the extrinsic curvature of the embedded hypersurface $(M^n,g)\hookrightarrow (V,\bar{g})$, where $\bar{g}$ is the space-time metric solving the space-time Einstein equations.
-Also, we have defined $\tau\doteq \mathrm{tr}_gK$ as the mean curvature, and we are denoting the energy and momentum densities induced by matter fields by $\epsilon\doteq T(n,n)|_{t=0}$ and $J=-T(n,\cdot)|_{t=0}$ respectively.
-The first pair of equations are the usual Gauss-Codazzi constraints, while the second pair is produced by the electromagnetic field.
+where, in addition to the conventions used in introduction, $E\doteq \bar{F}(\cdot,\mathcal{N})\vert_{t=0}$ is the $1$-form associated with the electric-field of the charged fluid, $\bar{N}$ represents the lapse function associated with the orthogonal splitting of the Lorentzian metric, $u$ is the velocity field of the charged fluid and $F\in \Omega^2(M)$ is the induced $2$-form that arises from restricting $\bar{F}$ to vectors tangent to $M$.
+Since the magnetic constraint $dF=0$ is always decoupled from the rest of the system, we consider that such a choice of a closed $2$-form $F$ has been made.